ryanjwong/hotel-recommendation/README.md

 ### By: Akshat Jain, Eunice Cho, Ryan Wong for CSE 150A Winter '25

 ### Synopsis
-Our project is about using basketball player statistics with Hidden Markov Models (HMMs), specifically a Gaussian Hidden Marov Model.
+Our project is about using basketball player statistics with Hidden Markov Models (HMMs), specifically a Gaussian Hidden Markov Model.
 The model categorizes players into different performance states based on their playing stats over many seasons.
 The states we chose are starter, bench, and all start.

 ## PEAS and Agent Analysis